KyleAMathews/react-component-width-mixin/README.md

 });
 ```

-If you'd like to set an initial width for your component (e.g. server-side rendering) pass in a prop called `initialComponentWidth`.
+If you'd like to set an initial width for your component (e.g. server-side rendering), pass in a prop called `initialComponentWidth`.